Artificial intelligence can make power firms more efficient: consultancy

 Power firms across Europe, which previously depended on coal or gas-fired power plants, are having to adapt to the expanding use of renewable power sources and facing a profit squeeze as wholesale electricity prices have fallen.

-“Companies need to respond to this change and come up with new business models,” Torsten Henzelmann, partner at Roland Berger, said.
-“To do that they need new technologies such as artificial intelligence.”
+“Companies need to respond to this change and come up with new business models,” Torsten Henzelmann, partner at Roland Berger, said.“To do that they need new technologies such as artificial intelligence.”

 The rise of renewables, such as solar and wind that provide intermittent supply, has increased the need for intelligent IT systems to balance demand and supply swings as companies seek to meet energy and carbon emissions targets, the consultancy said.